jamesdolezal/biscuit/README.md

 Pathologist-annotated regions of interest (ROI) can optionally be used for the training dataset, as described in the [Slideflow documentation](https://slideflow.dev/pipeline.html).
 To use ROIs, specify the path to the ROI CSV files with the `--roi` argument.

 ## GAN Training
-To train the class-conditional GAN (StyleGAN2) needed for latent space embedding interpolation, clone the [StyleGAN2-slideflow](https://github.com/jamesdolezal/stylegan2-slideflow) repository, which has been modified to interface with the `*.tfrecords` storage fromat Slideflow uses.
-The GAN is trained on image tiles 512 x 512 pixels and 400 x 400 microns.
+The next step is training the class-conditional GAN (StyleGAN2) used for generating GAN-Intermediate images.
+Clone the [StyleGAN2-slideflow](https://github.com/jamesdolezal/stylegan2-slideflow) repository, which has been modified to interface with the `*.tfrecords` storage format Slideflow uses.
+GAN will be trained 512 x 512 pixels images at 400 x 400 micron magnification.
 Synthetic images will be resized down to the target project size of 299 x 299 pixels and 302 x 302 microns during generation.

-Use `train.py` **in the StyleGAN2 repository** to train the GAN.
+Use the `train.py` script **in the StyleGAN2 repository** to train the GAN.
 Pass the `gan_config.json` file that the `configure.py` script generated earlier to the `--slideflow` flag.

 ```
 python3 train.py --outdir=/path/ --slideflow=/path/to/gan_cofig.json --mirror=1 --cond=1 --augpipe=bgcfnc --metrics=none
 ```

 ## Generating GAN images
-To create intermediate images from a trained GAN model using latent space embedding interpolation, use the `generate_tfrecords.py` script **in the StyleGAN2-slideflow** repository.
+To create the GAN-Intermediate images with latent space embedding interpolation, use the `generate_tfrecords.py` script **in the StyleGAN2-slideflow** repository.
 Flags that will be relevant include:

 - `--network`: Path to network PKL file (saved GAN model)
 - `--tiles`: Number of tiles per tfrecord to generate (manuscript uses 1000)